gpu/JOCLCommon/README.md

 # JOCLCommon

-Common native functions for all JOCL libraries
+Common native functions for all JOCL libraries.

+Refer to [JOCL](https://github.com/gpu/JOCL) for details.